 Attorney Kathryn Nester claimed Bloodworth dehumanized Richins by calling her a “black widow,” but the judge ruled the comments were permissible because they stemmed from previous witness testimony.

-When Is Kouri Richins’s Sentencing?
+What Happened at Kouri Richins’s Sentencing?

 “Honestly I feel like we’re all in shock.
 It’s been a long time coming,” Amy Richins, Eric’s sister, told the Associated Press.
 “Just very happy that we got justice for my brother.”